-Alternatively, to see if we have previously assessed your degree title, please use our degree title checker which will let you know if you need additional AS-levels to support your application.
-You must have achieved grades of at least BB in A-level Biology and Chemistry prior to starting your degree or you must be completing or have completed AS-levels in Chemistry and Biology and be predicted/have achieved B grades in both.
+Alternatively, to see if we have previously assessed your degree title, please use our degree title checkerwhich will let you know if you need additional AS Levels to support your application.
+You must have achieved grades of at least BB in AS Level Biology and Chemistry prior to starting your degree or you must be completing or have completed AS Levels in Chemistry and Biology and be predicted/have achieved B grades in both.

 Graduates with a non-UK degree

 Graduates who offer a science/health-related degree with at least an upper second class honours or equivalent who have graduated from a university outside the UK, must send the Admissions Office (firstname.lastname@example.org) the following prior to application to ensure your eligibility to apply: